MISP/misp-website/content/blog/MISP-fail2ban-integration.md

 and make it executable (`chmod a+x /usr/local/sbin/misp_add_attribute.sh`)

-Now configure the file `/etc/fail2ban/jail.d/defaults-debian.conf` and enable the services you want to be looked at by fail2ban:
+Now configure the file `/etc/fail2ban/jail.d/defaults-debian.conf` and enable the services you want to monitored by fail2ban:

 ```
 [sshd]